Codecademy/docs/content/python/concepts/iterators/terms/list/list.md

 It requires only one argument, an `iterable` (e.g., list, [`tuple`](https://www.codecademy.com/resources/docs/python/tuples), [`dictionary`](https://www.codecademy.com/resources/docs/python/dictionaries), or [`set`](https://www.codecademy.com/resources/docs/python/sets)).

-If [iterable](https://www.codecademy.com/resources/docs/python/iterators) is passed,it creates a list of iterators.
+If an [`iterable`](https://www.codecademy.com/resources/docs/python/iterators) is passed it returns a list of the items in the `iterable`.
 If no parameters are passed, it returns an empty list.

 ## Example